European Championships: Dina Asher-Smith calls for more research on impact of menstrual cycle on athletes' performance

 Fraser also qualified for the final of the pommel and parallel bars, while Great Britain team-mates Giarnni Regini-Moran (floor, vault and parallel bars), Courtney Tulloch (vault and rings), James Hall (high bar) and Jake Jarman (floor) also made it through in the individual competitions.

-There was more success for Britain in the evening's action at the Olympiastadion, where the start was delayed by a thunderstorm, as Jake Heyward took silver in the men's 1500m while Eilish McColgan claimed women's 5,000m bronze.
+There was more success for Britain in the evening's action at the Olympiastadion, where the start was delayed by a thunderstorm, as Jake Heyward took silver in the men's 1500m while McColgan claimed her bronze in the women's 5,000m.